 EPA and Washington Department of Ecology to provide free well testing to West Plains residents amid investigation into PFAS contamination

-Jan.
-31—Though groundwater contamination in the West Plains is well-documented many residents are still in the dark about whether their private well has been filled for years with dangerous PFAS chemicals.
+Feb.
+1—Though groundwater contamination in the West Plains is well-documented, many residents are still in the dark about whether their private well has been filled for years with dangerous PFAS chemicals.

 Amid outcry of a slow-moving cleanup, the Washington Department of Ecology plans to provide free well testing to the residents of the West Plains who get their water from private wells.
 Funded by the EPA, the testing program will also provide assistance in obtaining safe water to households with high levels of PFAS in their wells.

-According to agency public outreach coordinator Erica Beresovoy, Ecology plans to test approximately 300 private wells in the coming months.
+According to agency public outreach coordinator Erika Beresovoy, Ecology plans to test approximately 300 private wells in the coming months.

-"We know people are concerned about their water, and so we wanna make sure people know whether they are drinking safe water," Beresovoy said.
+"We know people are concerned about their water, and so we want to make sure people know whether they are drinking safe water," Beresovoy said.
 "Also, having that data will help us better understand how contamination is moving in that area and where it is."

 Ecology hopes to begin allowing residents to sign up for well testing in a few weeks.
 Once the EPA team conducting the tests is mobilized, Beresovoy expects the tests to take place within one or two weeks of a household signing up.
 Once sampled, results for a given well will be available approximately a month later.